 Syllabus policies state faculty expectations and can set a welcoming tone for a course.
 Disabilities and religious accommodations policies listed below make it clear to students that diversity of various kinds is welcome and will be respected.
 The academic honesty policy clarifies North American expectations for scholarly documentation, and this transparency can be useful for students from other parts of the world and those who may be the first in their families to go to university or graduate school.

-The syllabus review tool linked below provides a comprehensive way to review one's syllabus for equity and inclusion.
+Dr. Kim Case' Syllabus Challenge provides a comprehensive way to review one's syllabus for equity and inclusion.

 Students with Disabilities

 It is the policy of Adler University to offer reasonable accommodations to students with qualified disabilities, in accordance with the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973 and the B.C.
 Human Rights Code.
 If a student with a disability wishes to receive accommodations in order to participate in the courses, programs, or activities offered by the University, the student may request accommodations by contacting firstname.lastname@example.org .
 The use of these services is voluntary and confidential.
 Students must request accommodation prior to the implementation of needed accommodation.
 Accommodations cannot be applied retroactively.